top of page

 Bebe's family history is a reflection of America, with a legacy

-stretching back to before the founding of the
+stretching back to before the founding of the United States.

-Bebe’s grandmother Sarah (pictured)
+Bebe’s grandmother Sarah (pictured) had been enslaved on

 a South Carolina plantation and could vividly recall how